 Sanding Parquet flooring is most definitely a job for a professional floor sanding company.
 Many sanders today still debate which method of restoration is best suited to this elegant type of wood flooring.

-As the grains of the parquet blocks are laid in multiple directions, it is not possible to ‘sand with the grain’ as you should this is where -the debates start.
+As the grains of the parquet blocks are laid in multiple directions, it is not possible to ‘sand with the grain’ as you would normally -this is where the debates start!

-Many flooring professionals will argue you sand diagonally.
-This in turn sands with the direction of the grain in one direction, but completely against it on the other.
-This also tends to over sand certain areas of the floor, which is known as ‘dishing’.
+Many flooring professionals will argue you should sand a herringbone pattern diagonally, which is incorrect.
+Sanding herringbone using a diagonal method will sand with the direction of the grain in one direction, yet completely against it on the other, making scratches left by the machine difficult to remove.
+This method also tends to over sand the floor, as well as leaving ‘dishes’ (small uneven marks due to over sanding).

-All will be revealed during our consultation!
-However rest assured we can achieve a lovely flat, scratch-free parquet floor.
+All will be revealed during our initial consultation, however rest assured, we can achieve a perfectly flat and scratch-free Parquet floor every time!

 Should you require any advice on Oak floor sanding or would like to book a free no obligation consultation please get in touch.